MakeSchool-Tutorials/Tank-Unity-VR/P02-Tank-Game/content.md

 Now we need to think of a way to see the world outside of the tank.
 Luckily, Unity has just the thing for us.
 They are called **Render Textures**.
 Render Textures are textures that can display what a camera sees.
 Perfect for this!

 >[action]
->Create a new Material called TankCam and and a new RenderTexture, also called TankCam.
+>Create a new Material called TankCam and a new RenderTexture, also called TankCam.

 ![A new RenderTexture](../media/Capture13.png)